-What is a cell church? (by Joel Comiskey)
+What is a community based cell church?

 In the cell church, cell is the church and celebration is the church.
 Every worshipper is encouraged to attend both the weekly cell group and the weekly celebration service.